TeoField-Marsham/Datashare_Network_implementation/README.md

 Some potential optimizations that could narrow the performance gap include: parallelizing or batching the exponentiations, using a custom, specialized frequency counter or simply using a faster hashing or exponentiation library(a compiled C library instead of Python).

 In summary, more extensive testing (varying the number and size of documents, the exact distribution of keywords, testing on different hardware) could paint a more exact picture of the overall performance and performance gap of the two schemes.
 This data could then be used to optimize both schemes and make them as lightweight and efficient as possible, which are key requirements mentioned in the paper.
-Nevertheless, MS-PSI will always be more expensive than PSi, however its more extensive feature set, is simply required in certain situations.
+Nevertheless, MS-PSI will always be more expensive than PSI, however its more extensive feature set, is simply required in certain situations.

 ## Differences to the original protocol